StarFahx/SirBearington/README.md

 # SirBearington
 A discord bot for searching the Roll20 Compendium of 5E D&amp;D. Very much in progress.
 Needs a token to work properly.
+Uses Discord.Net!

 Current supported commands:
 "Ping!" returns "Pong!"